-1.1 This Background Paper provides the context for the housing targets and distribution in the Greater Nottingham Strategic Plan, together with the context and reasoning behind the housing mix and Gypsy and Travelling Showpeople policies.
-It summarises the broad approach to the size, type and tenure of housing needed for the Plan area, drawing on evidence and signposting to where further information can be found.
+- 1.1 This Background Paper provides the context for the housing targets and distribution in the Greater Nottingham Strategic Plan, together with the context and reasoning behind the housing mix and Gypsy and Travelling Showpeople policies.
+It summarises the broad approach to the size, type and tenure of housing needed for the Plan area, drawing on evidence and signposting to where further information can be found. - 1.2 It should be noted that since the previous Regulation 19 consultation (November to December 2024), Gedling Borough have decided to withdraw from the Strategic Plan, and therefore the plan making authorities are now Broxtowe Borough Council, Nottingham City Council and Rushcliffe Borough Council.
+Accordingly this Background Paper focusses on the three remaining plan making authorities, reflecting the revised transitional arrangements of the 2024 NPPF.